 Suggested Read: Breaking Down the New Rules for Income Tax in India

-Thus, it is best to file your ITR before the due date to avoid penalties.
+What’s good is that you should file your ITR-1 before the due date to avoid penalties.

 Pro Tip: You can use an income tax software to make the job of filing ITR-1 easy.
 These third-party tax software simplify calculations, reduce errors, and help you claim maximum deductions.